lendway/lendway.github.io/CV.md

 ---

-To request a copy of my CV, please email me at: Paul.Lendway@yale.edu.
+To request a copy of my CV, please email me at: Lendway@Stanford.edu.